The Challenge of the Super Friends

 Regrettably, I found that his utilization in this episode was somewhat limited.
 After a brief introduction where Grodd blatantly borrows a page from Scarecrow’s playbook, he rushes off to seek aid from the Legion of Doom in his quest to conquer his homeland (and, subsequently, the world).

 Much of the villainy is then distributed among characters like Black Manta with his energy-box-prison-ray-generator-thingamajig, Giganta with her ability to grow to gigantic proportions, and Toyman with his downright unsettling appearance.

 Don’t get me wrong; it’s still a lot of entertaining, action-packed fun, but it somewhat diminishes Grodd’s role within his own grand plan.
 Even his mind-controlling abilities, which have typically been depicted as an inherent power in both print and on screen, get handed over to Brainiac’s gadget in this particular script.

 Nonetheless, the show takes pleasure in its unabashedly malevolent villains, which addresses one of the major issues I had with the earlier Super Friends episodes we’ve reviewed.

 These characters aren’t misunderstood, and they don’t arrive at a peaceful resolution by the end.
 When you name your exclusive club the Legion of Doom, there’s no room for half-measures.

 It maintains the tone of high-flying superhero escapades at a consistently thrilling, mind-boggling, and entirely non-educational pace from beginning to end.

 A few side notes:

-- I love the title sequence that culminates in the classic move where a group of superheroes charges in from the left and a group of supervillains charges in from the right, and the collision produces a title card.
+- I love the title sequence that culminates in the classic movie where a group of superheroes charges in from the left, a group of supervillains charges in from the right, and the collision produces a title card.
 Takes me back to the early 90s X-Men.